 There are too many commercials on television.

-Do you strongly a gree Agree Have no opinion
+Do you strongly agree Agree Have no opinion

-Strongly disa - ·
+Disagree Strongly disagree.

 A more effective and less confusing method is to provide a vertical ordering of the response choices:

 There are too many commercials on television.